Plan the conversation carefully.

 Use this when

 Start with what can be observed: the attachment issue is real, but the first move still needs to stay smaller than the whole relationship.
-Then decide whether secure communication needs a request, a boundary, a repair, or a pause.
+Then decide whether how to state needs, wants, and feelings clearly needs a request, a boundary, a repair, or a pause.

 You are not looking for a perfect speech.
-You need a small way to name secure communication, make the next sentence clearer, and know when to stop.
+You need a small way to name how to state needs, wants, and feelings clearly, make the next sentence clearer, and know when to stop.

-- The issue is specific enough to name as secure communication.
+- The issue is specific enough to name as how to state needs, wants, and feelings clearly.

 - You can pause, choose timing, and leave room for the other person to respond.